IBM/sonar-cryptography/docs/DETECTION_RULE_STRUCTURE.md

 Where you would previously use `withMethodParameter`, you can instead use `withoutParameters()` to indicate that you want to capture a method that does not have parameters.
 You can also use `withAnyParameters()` at the same place, this time to indicate that you want to capture any function that satisfy the object type and method name conditions, no matter its parameters.

-With these two special steps, you therefore cannot capture any information related to the parameters.
+With these two special steps, you cannot capture any information related to the parameters.
 This is why these steps are available **only** when you specify a top level detection (using `shouldBeDetectedAs(IActionFactory<T> actionFactory)`).

 ## Translating findings of a detection rule